Scylla and Charybdis were formidable sea monsters, known for their residency in a suspiciously narrow strait.

 Since Scylla transformed, she isolated herself to the area in which she used to bathe.
 Although we can’t quite account for her sudden stroke of cannibalism.
 Her diet would have been primarily fish.
 It was likely that she just wanted to get back at Circe by toying with Odysseus.

 Alternatively, her fish supply could have gotten low between the vortex across the way and her overfishing habits.
 Otherwise, Scylla wasn’t always man-eating.
-At least, she wasn’t as a nymph.

 Who is Charybdis from the Odyssey?

 Charybdis is Scylla’s counterpart that exists just an arrow shot away on the opposite shore of the strait.
 Charybdis (alternatively, Kharybdis), was thought to be the daughter of Poseidon and Gaia in late myth.
 Though she is famous for being a deadly whirlpool, Charybdis was once a lovely – and immensely powerful – minor goddess.

 Apparently, during one of Poseidon’s many disagreements with his brother Zeus, Charybdis caused great floods that angered her uncle.
 Zeus ordered that she would be chained to the sea bed.
 Once imprisoned, Zeus cursed her with a hideous form and an insatiable thirst for salt water.
 With her mouth agape, Charybdis’ severe thirst caused a whirlpool to form.

 Even though Odysseus and his crew managed to avoid Charybdis’ destruction, they would later feel the wrath of Zeus.
 The men happened to kill cattle that belonged to Helios, which resulted in the sun god petitioning Zeus to punish them.
 Naturally, Zeus went the extra mile and created a storm so massive that the ship was destroyed.

 All the remaining men were killed except for Odysseus.
 All efforts to save them were in vain.